jchwenger/recursus.co/_posts/ait/2018-08-25-you-think-you-can-get.md

 ---
 layout: post
-title: You think you can get (AIT)
+title: You think you can get
 date: 2018-08-25 19:00:47
 category: ait
 permalink: /ait/you-think-you-can-get/